What is a hackathon?

 Will travel funds be reimbursed?

-In our inaugural year, health++ will not be reimbursing travel funds.
+In our second year, health++ will not be reimbursing travel funds.
 In future years, this is something we definitely hope to do.

 What makes a health hackathon unique?